 |Walter Otero Contemporary Art||Art Gallery||(787) 627-5797||1.5 mi.
 East of Central Old San Juan|

-Want to shop for some clothing?
-You might want to visit Veronica Boutique -- it's situated in Manati, in northern Puerto Rico.
+Enjoy looking for interesting clothing?
+You might want to visit Veronica Boutique -- which is located in Manati, in northern Puerto Rico.
 Veronica Boutique wants to dress you for your special event, be is prom, quinceañera, gala, or ball.
 Describing the garments offered here would be an understatement, because high end gowns are what this shop is all about.
-If you'd like to call ahead of time, do so at (787) 854-7281.
+If you want to know more, call them at (787) 854-7281.

 |Amazonas Brazil||(787) 800-4559||Puerto Rico|

 |Ana's Boutique||(787) 898-5479||2.1 mi.
 West of Central Hatillo|